What Is MIDI Sync?

-If the timing master knows that it's position in a song is at exactly at 0 hours, 2 minutes, 03 seconds, and 27 frames into the song it will transmit 00:02:03:027 to the other MIDI gear.
+If the timing master knows the position in a song is exactly at 0 hours, 2 minutes, 03 seconds, and 27 frames into the song it will transmit 00:02:03:027 to the other MIDI gear.
 Your sequencer will usually display this time format indicating the current playback position within the song.
 So the slave devices can maintain their position within their own stored sequence.

 As ever you need to minimize delays due to MIDI chaining.
 Synchronizing devices should be placed next to the master device in any MIDI chain.
-If several devices are to use the synchronization code then use a star network layout, rather than daisy chain network.
-It should be noted that all set ups are not suitable for more than 1 slave device.
+If several devices are to use the synchronization code then use a star network layout, rather than a daisy-chain network.
+It should be noted that all setups are not suitable for more than 1 slave device.

 - Musical Time Sync